Andy79881/Mais_kolben/README.md

  In order to make this customized build there is no need to have the original code.
 Nevertheless, you will find all informations regarding code history, features of the different versions as well as the user manual in the repository, which hosts the original code.

  I have created my own custom PCB, which is build into a standard housing from Hammond (type 1591C), so no need to make 3D Prints.
  The hardware is based on the original design.
 However the key layout has been adopted to my needs.
-The current software I'm using is release 2.8 with my modifications.
-The software can be found in an own repository:
+The software (source code) can be found in an own repository:
  [soldering_station_software](https://github.com/Andy79881/soldering_station_software).
 Unfortunately I could not manage to integrate the software repository into this one.

 Below you find the changes to the original design from [ArduinoHannover/Maiskolben](https://github.com/ArduinoHannover/Maiskolben)